zhangxm1011/DHA-Adapter/README.md

-# DHA Adapter for Remote Sensing Scene Classification
+# Bridging the Domain Gap: Dynamic Heterogeneous Attention Adapter with Content-Aware Multi-Scale Priors for Remote Sensing Scene Classification
 We propose the Dynamic Heterogeneous Attention (DHA) Adapter, a novel PEFT framework that adaptively models multi-scale remote sensing features via content-aware dynamic routing.
 Furthermore, by hierarchically stacking DHA blocks, we develop DHANet, a family of lightweight models that set new state-of-the-art results among networks of similar size.

 Code will be released upon acceptance.